The sports category has moved to a new website.

 Better still, you would be in a hurry to go somewhere, a Conductor beckons you to a matatu.

-He claims it is full, you Peer in and indeed you confirm it’s full ready to go.
-You board only to be meet by the rude shock that almost three quarters of the passengers were just warming the seats and to fool the incoming.
+He claims it is full, you peer in and indeed you confirm it’s full and ready to go.
+You board only to be met by the rude shock that almost three-quarters of the passengers were just warming the seats and fooling the incoming.

 ADVERTISEMENT